iturdikulov/notes/set (abstract data type).md

-Set seems so similar (especially array-based set) to the [[array (computer science)|array]] but operations performed on the set are different, mainly on insert operation. (different efficiency, because we have non-duplicating constraint).
+Set seems so similar (especially array-based set) to the [[array (computer science)|array]] but operations performed on the set are different, mainly on **insert operation**.
+It has different efficiency, because we have non-duplicating constraint.
 But it perfectly replaces array, when you need unique data.

-Sets are useful when you need to ensure that you don't have duplicate data.
-Suitable for any lists of unique data (phone numbers, email addresses, etc.).
+Sets can be suitable for any lists of unique data (phone numbers, email addresses, etc.).

 Reading from a set take ==one step==, like array.